LorenzoValente3/Deep-Learning-Models/README.md

 Different implementation of the same DCGAN Model as before.
 In this case the *generator* and *discriminator* model are tailored on a different dataset with different image size.
 The main difference with the previous implementation is the custom training function.
-In fact, in this implementation we loop the training step over the epochs and the losses are computed through the in-built function `model.train_on_batch` of the _models_ previously defined.
+In fact, in this implementation we loop the training step over the epochs and the losses are computed through the in-built function `model.train_on_batch` of the _models_ defined.

 #### Results
 Below the generated images after 1000 epochs and original dataset are shown.
 The generator and discriminator training losses stored during the training process are plot as well.
-For this latter plot, we can see that no proper equilibrium between losses is reached, due to the great fluctuation in the values.
+For this latter plot, we can see that no proper equilibrium between generator and discriminator losses is reached, due to the great fluctuation in the discrimanator values.
-This result suggests that the implementation needs to be improved.
+This result suggests that this implementation needs to be improved.

 <p align="center">
  <img src="./GANs_using_Polynomials/images/DCGAN/generated.png" width="1000" />   <img src="./GANs_using_Polynomials/images/DCGAN/original.png" width="1000" />